Market Research in Virginia

 Transportation and Logistics

-Virginia has one of the nation’s busiest airports — Dulles Airport (pictured above).
+Virginia has one of the nation’s busiest airports — Dulles Airport (pictured below).
 Washington DC and Northern Virginia are served by National / Reagan Airport.
 The port of Virginia includes the terminals of Norfolk, Portsmouth and Newport News which are situated on the Hampton Roads harbor.

 Virginia has many highly ranked higher education institutions including the University of Virginia, the College of William and Mary, Virginia Tech, the University of Richmond, and George Mason University.
 These institutions attract and graduate the talent employers need.